vhartikainen/protecting-workloads-workshop/docs/builder-session/assess.md

 !!! info "AWS Systems Manager Session Manager"
     Session Manager is a fully managed AWS Systems Manager capability that lets you manage your Amazon EC2 instances through an interactive one-click browser-based shell or through the AWS CLI.
 Session Manager provides secure and auditable instance management without the need to open inbound ports, maintain bastion hosts, or manage SSH keys.

-## Website Scanning Environment and Tools
+### Using the Scanner

 In order to test your AWS WAF ruleset, this lab has been configured with two scanning capabilities; a Red Team Host where you can invoke manual scanning and an automated scanner which runs from outside your lab environment.

 The scanner performs 10 basic tests designed to help simulate and mitigate common web attack vectors.

 1. Canary GET - This should succeed and shows that the scanner is not being blocked.
-2. Canary POST - This shoudl success and shows that the scanner is not being blocked.
+2. Canary POST - This should succeed and shows that the scanner is not being blocked.
 3. SQL Injection (SQLi) attack in Query String
 4. SQL Injection (SQLi) attack in Cookie
 5. Cross Site Scripting (XSS) attack in Query String